dwp/dataworks-kafka-reconciliation-infrastructure/README.md

 These are queries purely for information only and they help with debugging.
 They can only be run by themselves.

 ## Alerts
+The process generates alerts whenever any part of the process fails.

 For further detail, see:
 [Kafka reconciliation - missing records](https://git.ucd.gpn.gov.uk/dip/aws-common-infrastructure/wiki/DataWorks-AWS-Corporate-Storage#kafka-reconciliation---missing-records)
 [Manifest glue job failed](https://git.ucd.gpn.gov.uk/dip/aws-common-infrastructure/wiki/DataWorks-AWS-Corporate-Storage#manifest-glue-job-failed)